 Should you close your old Capital One credit card?

 No. You get to keep the same credit card account.
-The only thing you should do is shred your old credit card.
+The only thing you should do is shred your old credit card or return it to your Capital One branch.

 Doing a product change with your Capital One credit card can be an excellent way to get a better credit card than the one you currently have without a hard pull on your credit.